Updated: Mar 30

 numbness or weakness in face, arm or leg

 a fit or seizure, loss of consciousness

 new deafness in one or both ears.

 Rest is vitally important for treating the acute phase of a concussion, optimal nutrition is also vital to help increase the brain-derived neurotrophic factor (BDNF) in those first few days after injury.
 This is a chemical released from the brain to help in repair to help neurons grow faster and reduce risk of long-term damage.
-This includes no computer games, T.V., school work or devices.
+This includes NO computer games, T.V., school work or devices.

 Arnica- First line of treatment would be homeopathic Arnica.
 Can be used for any sports injury and is extremely safe for all ages and can be given with any other medications.

 Protein – protein is needed for the healing and repair of damaged tissues.
-High protein foods such as red meat and eggs are ideal but often there is nausea associated with a concussion so a protein shake made with good quality whey protein or vegan protein is ideal.
+High protein foods such as meat and eggs are ideal but often there is nausea associated with a concussion so a protein shake made with good quality whey protein or vegan protein is ideal.

 Vitamin D – often the winter sports are where the contact sports are taking place with higher risk of head trauma and this is where the Vitamin D levels may be low due to less sunshine, so adequate Vitamin D is important for both the immune system and the neuroprotective benefits.